+Spring Term

-FINANCIAL PLANNING (continued) Implemented 12 The cluster budget cycle is as follows: Spring Term If necessary, the cluster finance headteacher prepares a third revision of the budget for the current year for the cluster governors' committee to consider at its meeting in the first half of the term.
-The approved cluster budget revision is sent to the LA by 28 February.
-A draft budget plan for the coming financial year, and two further years, is prepared by the cluster finance headteacher and taken to the cluster governors' committee meeting in the second half of the spring term.
-The cluster governors' committee will carefully consider the budget plan and a report from the cluster finance headteacher before approving the cluster's budget plan.
-The cluster finance headteacher submits the approved cluster budget plan to the LA by 1 May each year.
-Summer Term The cluster finance headteacher prepares a first revision of the cluster budget for the cluster governors' committee to consider and approve.
-The revision takes account of the actual balance in hand from the previous financial year.
-The approved cluster budget revision is sent to the LA by the end of the summer term, as per Norfolk's Scheme for Financing Schools.
+- If necessary, the cluster finance headteacher prepares a third revision of the budget for the current year for the Cluster Steering Group to consider at its meeting in the first half of the term. - The approved cluster budget revision is sent to the LA by 28 February. - A draft budget plan for the coming financial year, and two further years, is prepared by the cluster finance headteacher and taken to the Cluster Steering Group meeting in the second half of the spring term.
+The Cluster Steering Group will carefully consider the budget plan and a report from the cluster finance headteacher before approving the cluster's budget plan. - The cluster finance headteacher submits the approved cluster budget plan to the LA by 1 May each year.

+Summer Term

+- The cluster finance headteacher prepares a first revision of the cluster budget for the Cluster Steering Group to consider and approve.
+The revision takes account of the actual balance in hand from the previous financial year. - The approved cluster budget revision is sent to the LA by the end of the summer term, as per Norfolk's Scheme for Financing Schools.

-FINANCIAL PLANNING (continued) Implemented Autumn Term The cluster finance headteacher prepares a second revision of the budget for the cluster governors' committee to consider and approve.
-The revision takes account of any changes to the cluster development plan and staffing adjustments.
-The approved cluster budget revision is sent to the LA by the end of the autumn term, as per Norfolk's Scheme for Financing Schools.
+FINANCIAL PLANNING (continued) Implemented Autumn Term

+• The cluster finance headteacher prepares a second revision of the budget for the Cluster Steering Group to consider and approve.
+The revision takes account of any changes to the cluster development plan and staffing adjustments. • The approved cluster budget revision is sent to the LA by the end of the autumn term, as per Norfolk's Scheme for Financing Schools.

-С BUDGET MONITORING Implemented 1 The cluster finance headteacher produces monthly monitoring reports, which include committed expenditure.
-2 The cluster governors' committee receives the monitoring report at each meeting together with the cluster finance headteacher's written report thereon.
+( BUDGET MONITORING Implemented 1 The cluster finance headteacher produces monthly monitoring reports, which include committed expenditure.
+2 The Cluster Steering Group receives the monitoring report at each meeting together with the cluster finance headteacher's written report thereon.
 The report takes the form of Norfolk's budget monitoring pro-forma.
-3 The cluster finance headteacher identifies and recommends to the cluster governors' committee appropriate remedial action for budget variances.
-4 The cluster finance headteacher recommends to the cluster governors' committee how to vire any in-year underspends in excess of $\pounds$ (The cluster finance headteacher is authorised to vire amounts up to $\pounds$ ) 5 The cluster finance headteacher monitors expenditure on initiatives in the cluster development plan.
+3 The cluster finance headteacher identifies and recommends to the Cluster Steering Group appropriate remedial action for budget variances.
+4 The cluster finance headteacher recommends to the Cluster Steering Group how to vire any in-year underspends in excess of $\pounds$ (The cluster finance headteacher is authorised to vire amounts up to $\pounds$ ) 5 The cluster finance headteacher monitors expenditure on initiatives in the cluster development plan.
 6 Holders of devolved departmental budgets (e.g. individual schools within the cluster) are supplied with monthly monitoring reports.
 The cluster finance headteacher monitors devolved budgets and agrees remedial action plans where necessary.

-PURCHASING Implemented All orders comply with the LA's Standing Orders for Contracts as published in Norfolk's Scheme for Financing Schools.
-The cluster demonstrates value for money through competitive tendering when appropriate or by using ESPO or other approved purchasing arrangements.
-Prior approval of the cluster governors' committee is obtained for any expenditure in excess of £ Orders are not artificially split to evade this limit.
-The cluster will not enter into any "finance lease" and will ensure that any lease entered into is an "operating lease".
+D PURCHASING Implemented 1 All orders comply with the LA's Standing Orders for Contracts as published in Norfolk's Scheme for Financing Schools.
+2 The cluster demonstrates value for money through competitive tendering when appropriate or by using ESPO or other approved purchasing arrangements.

+- 3 Prior approval of the Cluster Steering Group is obtained for any expenditure in excess of £.....
+Orders are not artificially split to evade this limit.

+- 4 The cluster will not enter into any "finance lease" and will ensure that any lease entered into is an "operating lease".
 Leases will be submitted to Children's Services Finance to be checked as to their type before any agreement is entered into.

-Three written quotations are obtained for any order whose value is estimated between £5,000 and £30,000.
-If a quotation other than the lowest is accepted it is reported to cluster governors' committee and the reasons minuted.
-Contract specifications will contain the following: contract duration definitions contract objectives services to be provided service quantity service quality standards contract value and payment arrangements information and monitoring requirements procedure for disputes All orders comply with the LA's Standing Orders for Contracts as published in Norfolk's Scheme for Financing Schools.
-The cluster demonstrates value for money through competitive tendering when appropriate or by using ESPO or other approved purchasing arrangements.
-Prior approval of the cluster governors' committee is obtained for any expenditure in excess of £ Orders are not artificially split to evade this limit.
-The cluster will not enter into any "finance lease" and will ensure that any lease entered into is an "operating lease".
-Leases will be submitted to Children's Services Finance to be checked as to their type before any agreement is entered into.
-Three written quotations are obtained for any order whose value is estimated between £5,000 and £30,000.
-If a quotation other than the lowest is accepted it is reported to cluster governors' committee and the reasons minuted.
-Contract specifications will contain the following: • contract duration • definitions • contract objectives • services to be provided • service quality standards • service quality standards • contract value and payment arrangements • information and monitoring requirements
+- 5 Three written quotations are obtained for any order whose value is estimated between £5,000 and £30,000.

+- 6 If a quotation other than the lowest is accepted it is reported to Cluster Steering Group and the reasons minuted.

+- 7 Contract specifications will contain the following:

+- contract duration

+- definitions

+- contract objectives

+- services to be provided

+- service quantity

+- service quality standards

+- contract value and payment arrangements

+- information and monitoring requirements

+- procedure for disputes

+- review and evaluation requirements